pigeonholeio/pigeono.io/src/docs/quick-start.md

 ## Sign In

-Signing into the cli tool is super easy.
+Signing into the cli tool is straight forward using your Identity Provider.
 ??? tip "Tip - Request a new Identity Provider Support"
     Only Microsoft Azure is currently supported.
 Raise a [[FEATURE REQUEST] Identity Provider](https://github.com/planesailingio/pigeono.io/issues/3){:target="_blank"} GitHub issue to add support for your Identity Provider.